 CARES Act: This US Senate guide to the recently passed Coronavirus Aid, Relief, and Economic Security (CARES) Act focuses on the main SBA programs (including the Economic Injury Disaster Loans and Emergency Grants and Small Business Debt Relief) plus US Treasury programs, including the Paycheck Protection Program.

 Paycheck Protection Program: This federal loan program for companies to enable job retention and for certain other expenses has been renewed into 2021.
 Applications for new and second-draw PPP loans are open until March 31, 2021, or until funds are exhausted.
-(For background information, click here to access the Paycheck Protection Program Borrower Application Form.
-Click here to view the list of Paycheck Protection Program approved lenders (beginning April 3, 2020).
+(For background information, click here to access the Paycheck Protection Program Borrower Application Form.)

 Treasury Department and the Internal Revenue Service’s Employee Retention Credit: This refundable tax credit is designed to encourage businesses to keep employees on their payroll.
 This is a refundable tax credit of 50% up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.